yasserprogamer/yasserprogamer/README.md

 ------

 ### Looking for a Discord bot?
-> Yasserprogamer has created a new Discord bot everyone can use it and it is public to everyone!
-It has a lot of systems and commands you may try it!
+> Yasserprogamer has created a new Discord bot that everyone can use it and public to everybody!
+It has a lot of systems and commands you may try it now!
 [Invite it now from top.gg!](https://top.gg/bot/720641361082056724)